Migrate data with Astra DB Sideloader

 Configure the target database

-To prepare your target database for the migration, you must record the schema for each table in your origin cluster that you want to migrate, recreate these schemas in your target database, and then set environment variables required to connect to your database.
+To prepare your target database for the migration, you must record the schema for each table in your origin cluster that you want to migrate, re-create these schemas in your target database, and then set environment variables required to connect to your database.

 For the migration to succeed, your target database must meet the schema requirements described in this section.
 Additionally, your snapshots must contain compatible data and directories, as described in Origin cluster requirements and Create snapshots.
-For example, Astra DB doesn’t support materialized views, and Astra DB Sideloader can’t migrate encrypted data.
+For example, Astra DB doesn’t support materialized views, and Astra DB Sideloader cannot migrate encrypted data.

 However, indexes don’t need to match.
 You can define indexes in your target database independently from the origin cluster because Astra DB Sideloader ignores Storage Attached Indexes (SAI) defined on the origin cluster.
 During the migration, Astra DB Sideloader automatically populates any SAI defined in your target database, even if those SAI weren’t present in your origin cluster.